 Scratching is natural behavior for cats, and every cat will need to do it -- even cats without claws -- so if we want to keep our prized possessions from becoming scratching posts, we need to understand our cats' needs and fill them.

 Scratching is an instinctual behavior; cats use it to shed the outer layers of their claws, to leave a scent and a visual marker to let other cats know they've been there, to stretch their muscles and relax, and to work off energy or excitement.
-We can't convince them not to do it, but we can work with their instincts.
+We can't convince them not to do it, but we can provide more appropriate scratching surfaces other than our furniture or drapes.

-How Your Cat Scratches is Important
+Understanding How Your Cat Scratches

 If you understand the way cats like to scratch, you can cater to their preferences when you provide them with outlets like scratching posts or pads, cardboard scratchers, or even logs.

 Give your cat enough room, allowing them to hook their claws and pull down or back enough to get a good stretch.
 Some cats are vertical scratchers, and some have a preference for horizontal surfaces, so watch your cat to figure out what they like, or provide them with both options.
-Cats don't like to scratch on something that feels shaky or unsteady, so make sure whatever you give your cat, it's securely anchored or has a wide enough base to keep it from tipping.
+Cats don't like to scratch on something that feels shaky or unsteady, so make sure whatever you give your cat, it's securely anchored or has a wide enough base to keep it from tipping or wobbling.
+If an item feels unsteady when your cat tries to scratch on it they aren't likely to try it again so make sure you do your research to find a good quality scratching post.

 Texture is important.
-Most cats like something that provides resistance to their claws but doesn't catch them too much: sisal, rope, carpet, cardboard, bark.
+Most cats like something that provides resistance to their claws but doesn't catch them too much: sisal, rope, carpet, cardboard, or bark.
 Once again, look at your cat's particular preferences.

 Location counts as well.
-Multiple scratching posts, near where your cat likes to sleep and around entrances to rooms, will be best.
+Multiple scratching options, near where your cat likes to sleep and around entrances to rooms, will be best.
 If your cat has already established where they like to scratch, locate your approved posts in those places.

-Get Your Cat to Scratch Where You Want Them To
+Get Your Cat To Scratch Where You Want Them To